ExpediaGroup/apiary-data-lake/VARIABLES.md

 ### apiary_consumer_prefix_iamroles

 A map of map of list of IAM roles.
 Each top-level map entry is the name of an Apiary managed schema.
-Each entry in that map, is an S3 prefix in that schema.
+Each entry in that map is an S3 prefix in that schema.
 The value of that map entry is a list of IAM roles that has unrestricted read access to objects under that S3 prefix.
 These roles are not subject to any restrictions imposed by
 `apiary_customer_condition` policies.